Planning Content for a Reputation Campaign

 4. Case Studies

-- Description: Detailed case studies can demonstrate the brand’s success stories and the value it has provided to its customers.
+- Description: Detailed case studies demonstrate a brand’s success stories and the value it has provided to customers.

 - Example: A marketing agency showcasing the results of a successful campaign.